 Top Reasons for Churn & How to Reduce Churn

-The Top Priority for 2023 is Field Retention.
+Based on this year’s survey, field retention is the most important metric of 2023.
 To improve the field retention rate, we need to hone in on why sellers are leaving in the first place and actively put measures in place to combat these issues.

 Why is Field Retention more important than ever before?

-Churn has always been an issue but in the face of an economic downturn, retaining sellers and their existing customers is even more important because to replace them is costly.
-Ongoing digital transformation projects, investments into social commerce, and renewed product lines will all be for nought if the field has dwindled and lost faith in the company.
+Churn has always been an issue in the social selling companies; however, in the face of an economic downturn, retaining sellers and their existing customers is even more important because replacing them is costly.
+Ongoing digital transformation projects, investments into social commerce, and renewed product lines will all be for naught if the field has dwindled and lost faith in the company.

 The Two Types of Churn